metamn/ssgg/README.md

 * [SWIG](http://paularmstrong.github.io/swig/) &mdash; Transforms JSON data and content into HTML, CSS and JS.
 * KSS &mdash; [Knyle Style Sheets](http://warpspire.com/kss/) adds documentation to CSS files which are later displayed by the styleguide

-Read more about about the idea (in this post)[https://medium.com/@metamn/creating-a-styleguide-with-gulp-2298fc928086].
+Read more about about the idea [in this post](https://medium.com/@metamn/creating-a-styleguide-with-gulp-2298fc928086).

 ### Front-end best practices